R

 Availability at ETH Zurich

-R is GNU software, and can thus be downloaded free of charge via the Internet, for instance from theETH mirrorof theexternal pageCRANcall_madenetwork.
+R is GNU software, and can thus be downloaded free of charge via the Internet, for instance from theETH mirrorof theexternal pageCRANnetwork.

 Consulting, Courses and Relevant Lectures